What is Acoustic Neuroma?

 - Radiation exposure to the head and neck, including from treatment of certain cancers

 - Prolonged exposure to loud noises, such as a noisy work environment

 Is Acoustic Neuroma Hereditary?

 In almost all cases, acoustic neuromas appear to develop spontaneously, without any connection to inherited risk factors.
-Scientists believe that the tumors occur when a particular gene malfunctions, causing an increased risk for tumor development.
+Scientists believe that tumors occur when a particular gene malfunctions, causing an increased risk for tumor development.
 Most of the time, the faulty gene is not inherited.
 Instead, it stops working correctly because of an unknown trigger.

 In about 5% of acoustic neuroma cases, the faulty gene is passed from parent to child.
 In these cases, the gene malfunction causes a rare disorder called neurofibromatosis type 2 (NF2).
 People with this disorder often develop tumors of the brain and spinal cord.
-They are also more likely to develop acoustic neuromas that affect both ears, in contrast to non-inherited cases where only one ear is usually affected.
+They are also more likely to develop acoustic neuromas that affect both ears, in contrast to non-inherited cases where only one ear is usually involved.